cogini/logger_formatter_json/README.md

 ].
 ```

+## Elixir

+The Elixir logging system is brought up after the kernel logger, so
+setting it as part of the release runtime is the most reliable way of
+getting everything to use JSON output.

-For Elixir, configre the default logger in `config/config.exs` file:
+Configure the kernel default logger in `config/config.exs`:

 ```elixir
 if System.get_env("RELEASE_MODE") do